 “And Earl William went back to Hastings again, and waited there to see if he would be submitted to; but when he realised that no one was willing to come to him, he went inland with all of his raiding army which was left to him… ” The Anglo Saxon Chronicle D

-Whilst London was celebrating their new king, Edgar, and spoiling for a fight, William, ignorant of these new events, marched his army back to Hastings where he hoped the English would start turning up in their droves to honour and submit to him.
-He waited there for a fortnight, but none came to him, which may have surprised him, though it was hardly a surprise, I suspect, to the English, seeing how he had dealt so mercilessly with their king.
+Whilst London was celebrating their new king, Edgar, William, ignorant of these new events, marched his army back to Hastings where he hoped the English would start turning up in their droves to honour and submit to him.
+He waited there for a fortnight, but none came to him, which may have surprised him.
+It was hardly a surprise, I suspect, to the English, however, considering how he had dealt so mercilessly with their king.
 So, realising that the big welcome fanfare was not going to arrive any day soon, William decided to march out of Hastings with his army, to see what was what.
-This was probably the first act the English had performed or rather not performed, that endeared them to him, not.
+This was probably the first act (apart from opposing him at Hastings) the English had performed or rather not performed, that endeared them to him, not.

-William chose to go east to Romney, where Poitiers states, some of his fleet had landed by mistake and were slaughtered by the inhabitants.
+William’s next move was to go east to Romney, where Poitiers states, some of his fleet had landed by mistake and were slaughtered by the inhabitants.
 For this heinous act, William punished the town, probably by burning it.
-He then moved onto Dover, which surrendered to him; but that didn’t stop the Normans plundering and burning it anyway, an act that Poitiers insists was accidental and caused by the greedy lower ranks of the duke’s army.
-Apparently the duke paid compensation for this later.
+He then moved onto Dover, who, perhaps on hearing of the punishment dealt out to Romney, surrendered.
+It didn’t stop the Normans plundering and burning it anyway, an act that Poitiers insists was accidental and caused by the greedy lower ranks of the duke’s army.
+Apparently, William paid compensation for this later.

-William was hesitant, it is said, to be crowned just yet, mostly because of the obvious unrest that still presented itself in the kingdom.
-He was unsure of the North’s response to the conquest and there was still a large amount of survivors and members of the fyrd who hadn’t made it to Hastings in time, filling the streets of London.
-But he was either convinced by his own barons, or the English magnates, that England needed a king to prevent any more military opposition and sent on ahead to the capital to make the necessary preparations.
+William was hesitant, it is said, to be crowned just yet, mostly because of the obvious unrest that still presided over the kingdom.
+He was, as yet, unsure of the North’s response to the conquest and there was still a large amount of survivors and members of the fyrd who hadn’t made it to Hastings in time, filling the streets of London.
+But he was either convinced by his own barons, or the English magnates, that England needed a king to prevent anymore loss of life, and sent a mixed delegation of English and Norman ahead to the capital to make the necessary preparations.

 “…Archbishop Aldred consecrated him (William) king in Westminster; and he gave his hand on it, and on Christ’s book, and also swore, before he (Aldred) would set the crown on his head, that he would hold this nation as the best of any kings before him did, if they would be loyal to him.”